rusny23/rusny23.github.io/index.md

 # I'm Rusny Rahman.

 I am a human and [programmer](https://github.com/rusny23).
-I like to read books, take photos, and take long walks around NYC.
+I like to read books, listen to music, and take long walks around NYC.
 I am interested in application developement, webdev, and embedded software.